MKE290 - Principles of Marketing (3 cr.)

 MKE323 - Retail Store Management (3 cr.)

-Introduction to technical and theoretical practices of retail management.
+Introduction to technical and theoretical practices of retail management for both physical "bricks and mortar" stores and Internet retail operations.
 Overview of organizational structure, merchandising practices and procedures, promotional activities, store planning and control.
 (Fall).
-Prerequisites: MKE290.
+Prerequisite: MKE290.

 MKE324 - Public Relations in the Promotion Mix (3 cr.)

 Students will learn about Integrated Marketing Communications and how public relations fits into the Promotion Mix, about dealing with the various publics of an organization, and about the legal and ethical dimensions of PR.
 Students will also learn the basics of print, broadcast, Internet, and social media public relations and they will gain hands-on experience in preparing a PR campaign for a "client."
 (Every 3rd semester).
 Prerequisites: ENG101 and MKE290.

 MKE325 - Marketing Channels Strategy (3 cr.)

 Operation of channels of distribution from the manufacturer's point of view.
 Physical distribution system and business logistics process.
 Transportation, storage, order processing, location analysis and operation of functional middlemen.
 (Spring).
 Prerequisites: MKE290.